By: Malaga.us - # # #

 Gastronomic Festivals in Malaga in April

-This month’s events will take you to the inland white villages.
+This month’s events will take you to the coastal town of Fuengirolaand the inland white villages.
 These villages of Moorish origin are located in the mountain ranges of Malaga such as the Axarquia, with the highest peaks of the province.

 Combine a visit to the interior where time is slower, many traditions are still preserved and of course with excellent local gastronomy!